Exekutiveone/Virtaul_Ares/README.md

 ## Battery model

 Each episode starts with a full battery.
 During simulation the battery level decreases proportionally to the car's RPM and the elapsed time.
-The current battery percentage is included in the RL state.
-If it reaches 0&nbsp;% before the goal is achieved the agent receives an additional penalty and the episode ends.
+The drain rate was reduced so the battery lasts roughly four times longer.
+When the level drops to 0&nbsp;% the vehicle can no longer move and the next map is loaded automatically.
+The battery percentage is included in the RL state and if depletion happens before the goal is achieved the agent receives an additional penalty and the episode ends.

 ## Saving and loading maps